 When used correctly,

 functions.php can be an effective way to customize the look and feel of your site.
-For example, you can use it to create custom navigation menus, add new editor styles, and provide unique error messages.
+For example, you can use it to create custom navigation menusIn WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More, add new editor styles, and provide unique error messages.

 You can also make more practical adjustments with the